Salias/Django-ORM-Standalone-template/README.md

 ## Description

 What about if you want to use an ORM (Object-Relational Mapping) in your Python project ?.
-There is some alternatives online, but, if you're a Django Framework developer as me and you're used to the Django ORM.
-How can I use it on my Non-Django projects.
+There is some alternatives online, but, if you're a Django Framework developer as me and you're used to the Django ORM, you would like to save time and use your skills.

+How can I use it on my Non-Django projects ?

-Well, Now You have a file structures with the minimum configuration to start a Python project using Django
+Now You have a file structures with the minimum configuration to start a Python project using Django

 ## FEATURES: